M$^2$-Spectral Estimation: A Flexible Approach Ensuring Rational Solutions: Ancillary results

-The next theorem concerns the \emph{Lebesgue decomposition} of nonnegative Hermitian matricial measures. \begin{theorem}[A variant of Cram\'{e}r's theorem] Let $M$ be a nonnegative Hermitian matrix-valued measure, and let $\m$ be the Lebesgue measure on the family of Borel subsets of $\Tbb^d$.
-Then there exist unique matricial measures $M_\a$ and $M_\s$ such that $M = M_\a + M_\s$, $M_\a$ is strongly absolutely continuous with respect to $\m I$, $M_\s$ and $\m I$ are mutually singular, and $M_\a$ and $M_\s$ are nonnegative Hermitian measures. \end{theorem}
+The next theorem concerns the \emph{Lebesgue decomposition} of nonnegative matricial measures. \begin{theorem}[A variant of Cram\'{e}r's theorem] Let $M$ be a nonnegative matricial measure, and let $\m$ be the Lebesgue measure on the family of Borel subsets of $\Tbb^d$.
+Then there exist unique matricial measures $M_\a$ and $M_\s$ such that $M = M_\a + M_\s$, $M_\a$ is strongly absolutely continuous with respect to $\m I$, $M_\s$ and $\m I$ are mutually singular, and $M_\a$ and $M_\s$ are nonnegative matricial measures. \end{theorem}

 The definition of strong absolute continuity for two matricial measures can be found in \cite[p.~361]{robertson1968decomposition}.
-In particular, under the context of \cref{thm_Cramer_variant}, it implies the existence of a Radon-Nikod\'{y}m derivative, i.e., there exists an integrable (nonnegative) Hermitian matrix-valued function $\Phi$ such that
+In particular, under the context of \cref{thm_Cramer_variant}, it implies the existence of a Radon-Nikod\'{y}m derivative, i.e., there exists an integrable positive semidefinite matrix-valued function $\Phi$ such that

-for all the Borel subsets $B$.
+for all Borel {sets $B\subset\Tbb^d$}.
 The function $\Phi$, which is often known as the \emph{density}, coincides with the element-wise Radon-Nikod\'{y}m derivative of $M_\ab$ {with respect to} the Lebesgue measure.

 The concept of two matricial measures being mutually singular is defined in \cite[Section~6]{robertson1968decomposition}.
 Concerning \cref{thm_Cramer_variant}, it means that there {exists} a nonnegative measure $\lambda$ on $\Tbb^d$ such that both $M_\s$ and $\m I$ are absolutely continuous {with respect to} $\lambda$ (in an element-wise sense), and whenever $\frac{\d\m}{\d\lambda}(\thetab)\neq 0$, $M'_{\s,\lambda}(\thetab)=0$ up to a $\lambda$-null set.
 Here $M'_{\s,\lambda}$ is the element-wise Radon-Nikod\'{y}m derivative of $M_\s$ {with respect to} $\lambda$.